devopsarr/whisparr-go/whisparr/docs/DiskSpaceApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiListDiskspaceRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiListDiskSpaceRequest struct via the builder pattern

 ### Return type